 - from external sources where the information is publicly and readily available; and

-3.4.
-As an example, and without limiting the types of personal information we collect, we may collect the following personal information (a) name, address, and contact details such as telephone number and email address, (b) details of your interests in or ownership of entities or control of trusts, and (c) accounting information such as your tax file number, bank account details, credit card details and details of your investments.
+2.3.
+As an example, and without limiting the types of Personal Information we collect, we may collect the following Personal Information (a) name, address, and contact details such as telephone number and email address, (b) details of your interests in or ownership of entities or control of trusts, and (c) accounting information such as your tax file number, bank account details, credit card details and details of your investments.

-3.5.
+2.4.
 We will only collect information relating to your tax file number for purposes authorised by law.
-You are not obliged to provide your tax file number to us but if you fail to do so, we may be unable to provide you with the best possible service.
+You are not obliged to provide your tax file number to us but if you fail to do so, there may be financial consequences.

-3.7.
-Where you provide us with personal information of third parties (for example, your spouse) you warrant to us that the relevant individuals have consented to you disclosing their personal information to us.
+2.6.
+Where you provide us with Personal Information of third parties (for example, your spouse) you warrant to us that the relevant individuals have consented to you disclosing their Personal Information to us.

 - as necessary to provide services to you;

 - to perform due diligence and conflict checks prior to agreeing to provide services to you;

 - for customer relationship management purposes and to respond to your queries;

 - for recruitment purposes;

 - to analyse client needs and improve the services we provide;

 - for audit, regulatory and compliance purposes;